 Who am I?
-I’m Judi Morales Gibson (no hyphen please)… an indie-designer-bohemian-starving-artist-maker-burner and mom to my teenaged son Dexter, The Biscuit.
+I’m Judi Morales… an indie-designer-bohemian-artist-maker-burner and mom to my teenaged son Dexter, The Biscuit.
 Working as artist was always my dream.

 I’m a California girl… based in Kings Beach (North Lake Tahoe) with roots in Vallejo in the northern East Bay (SF Bay Area).

 Steampunk Clothing Indie-Design: I am big into Upcycling, in fact, I don’t use any new fabrics.
 I rescue used clothing, table linens and found objects to Upcycle them into Steampunk clothing and accessories.
 I do all the work myself in my home studio.
 I vend my line along with affordable Steampunk accessories here on this site, and a select festivals during the summer.

 Encaustic Painting is a hot beeswax medium.
 I teach unconventional and experimental techniques, including how to make your own Encaustic medium and paints with dry pigments and natural spices.
 I use affordable equipment including hand torches and upcycled substrates and materials.